 Instructions

-- Bring the steak to room temperature for at least 30 minutes before cooking to get a good sear.
-Pat it dry with a paper towel and give it a nice dose of salt on both sides.
+- Bring the steak to room temperature for 30 minutes before cooking.
+Pat it dry with paper towels and season both sides with salt.

 - When you're ready to cook, season the steak with black pepper.